philippkeller/blog-random-howtos/source/_posts/Tags-Database-schemas.md

 alias: /post/37027745720/tags-database-schemas
 ---

-Recently, [on del.icio.us mailinglist](http://lists.del.icio.us/pipermail/discuss/2005-April/002827.html), I asked the question "Does anyone know the database schema of del.icio.us?".
+Recently, on the del.icio.us mailinglist, I asked the question "Does anyone know the database schema of del.icio.us?".
 I got a few private responses so I wanted to share the knowledge with the world.

 The Problem: You want to have a database schema where you can tag a bookmark (or a blog post or whatever) with as many [tags](http://en.wikipedia.org/wiki/Tags) as you want.
 Later then, you want to run queries to constrain the bookmarks to a [union](http://en.wikipedia.org/wiki/Union_%28set_theory%29) or [intersection](http://en.wikipedia.org/wiki/Intersection_%28set_theory%29) of tags.
 You also want to exclude (say: minus) some tags from the search result.